-the league opened up talks with Fred Wilpon, the owner of New York Mets
+Initially, the league opened up talks with Fred Wilpon, the owner of the New York Mets

 MLS

-commissioner Dan Garber had previously hinted about an existing European club
+commissioner Dan Garber had previously hinted at an existing European club

 owning an MLS franchise.
-FC Barcelona were briefly interested in taking the
+FC Barcelona was briefly interested in taking the

 franchise.
 Rumours amassed that the new club had been registered before an